 One music stand right-center stage front between the two boom stands

 If the pastor does the sermon, he can use his wireless.

 We can use a hand-held wireless mic (LINE 6 Channel 2) for the Children's sermon if needed.

-One Line 6 wireless body pack with a headset microphone
+One Line 6 wireless body pack with a headset or lapel microphone

 Verify that it is set for wireless Channel 3

 Open the Sound Console Cabinet (may already be open if there was an early service)